acute-technology-inc/aqvisa-grpc/README.md

 ### Linux

-**_NOTE:_** The software on Linux platform are still marked as beta versions.
+**_NOTE:_** The application on Linux platform are still marked as beta versions.
 Please create an issue if you encounter any errors when running the program.

 | Software (x86_64)             | Minimum Version | Download Link                                                        |
 | ----------------------------- | --------------- | -------------------------------------------------------------------- |